-Electro-Mechanical Technology 229 (4) Analog and Digital Circuits 3 hrs.
-Lec.
-3 hrs.
-Lab.
+Electro-Mechanical Technology (4) Analog and Digital Circuits

 Prerequisite: Electronic Technology 193 or equivalent.
 This course treats more advanced electronic devices and circuits with primary emphasis on semiconductors.
 Both analog and digital circuit fundamentals are discussed.
 The use of these circuits in controls, sensing, and testing is stressed.
-Attention in the laboratory shifts to the application and characteristics of these circuits.
-Emphasis is placed on the application and analysis of solid state circuits in electromechanical devices with increased reliance on pre-assembled or commercially available units.
+Attention in the laboratory shifts to the application and characteristics to these circuits.
+Emphasis is placed on the application and analysis of solid state circuits in electro-mechanical devices with increased reliance on pre-assembled or commercially available units.
 Laboratory fee required.

-Electro-Mechanical Technology 230 (3) Electro-Mechanical Transducers and Systems 2 hrs.
-Lec.
+Electro-Mechanical Technology 230 (3) Electro-Mechanical

+Transducers and Systems

-Prerequisite: Electronic Technology 191, or concurrent enrollment in Electronic Technology 191.
-A course devoted to a detailed study of integrated electromechanical devices, controls and systems.
+Prerequisite: Electronics Technology 191, or concurrent enrollment in Electronics Technology 191.
+A course devoted to a detailed study of integrated electro-mechanical devices, controls and systems.
 Emphasis is on basic understanding of functions in physical systems.
 This course provides a foundation for a wide variety of scientific and industrial applications and interdisciplinary systems.

-Electronic and mechanical sensing devices, input-output devices, control devices and information transmitting devices are studied and their system relationship investigated in classroom and laboratory.
+Electronic and mechanical sensing devices, input-output devices, control devices and information transmitting devices studied and their system relationship investigated in classroom and laboratory.
 Laboratory fee required.

-Electro-Mechanical Technology 231 Automatic Control Systems
+Electro-Mechanical Technology 233 (3)

-Automatic Control Systems 2 hrs.
+Electrical Machinery 2 hrs.
 Lec.